erithmetic/erica.works/_posts/2024-03-13-programming-the-multiverse-part-2.markdown

 Whoah, wait a minute!
 What's this $$\ket{0}$$ thing?
 Well for now you can think of it just like a regular binary 0 from the classical world. $$\ket{1}$$ represents a 1.
 It's pronounced "ket-zero" or "ket-one."

 Back to the diagram, the `c` represents our "classical register."
 You can think of this like the wire where our classical computer will read from to get results from our computation.
 There's only one way to get data from a qubit - that is to "measure it."
 That is what those meter icons represent.
 You measure a qubit and the result gets sent to the classical register.
-This touches on a core feature of quantum computing - the idea of superposition, measurement, and killing Schrödinger's cat - but we'll get to that in the future.
+This touches on a core feature of quantum computing - the idea of superposition, measurement, and risking the life of Schrödinger's cat - but we'll get to that in the future.

 For now, you can think of us measuring qubit `q0` and outputing the result to classical register `c0`, as well as measuring qubit `q1` and putting the result in register `c1`.
 Our old classical computers can then read from the register to get our results.